-The death of a friend or family member can be an emotional time.
-The last thing you may want to consider is how to deal with the deceased person’s property.
-The law pertaining to California probate proceedings provides a process for this in the state’s probate code.
-Ideally, this process is supposed to be an easy way to resolve the deceased’s estate and distribute his property to others in an orderly manner.
-In reality, the process is rarely easy.
+The death of a friend or family member is stressful and exhausting.
+Obviously, the last thing you want to worry about is dealing with the deceased’s property with complex California probate proceedings.
+Ideally, probate should be an easy way to resolve the deceased’s estate and distribute their property to others.
+In reality, however, the process is rarely easy.

-In California, before you can figure out if you need to go through probate court for personal property, you need to know the value of the deceased’s estate.
-If the value is above $150,000, then you would have to go through a probate proceeding in court.
-If the value is less than $150,000, you may qualify for an easier process of distributing the assets and paying the debts that allows you to avoid probate.
-Personal property does not include houses or land.
-There are other restrictions about what kind of property can be distributed in this way.
+In California, before starting the probate process, you need to determine the value of the deceased’s estate.
+If the value is above $166,250, you will go through a probate proceeding in court.
+However, if the value is less than $166,250, you may qualify for a more straightforward process of distributing assets and paying debts without probate.

-With married couples or couples in a domestic partnership, there is a different procedure depending on whether you are claiming all the deceased spouse’s property, or just a part of it.
-If claiming all the property as community property under California law, then you have to go through probate in court.
-If you are only claiming a part of the estate, then you may do so by filing a simplified proceeding, therefore avoiding probate.
+For married couples or domestic partners, the procedure depends on whether one party is claiming all the deceased’s property.
+If the partner is claiming all the property as community property under California law, they will have to go through probate in court.
+However, if they are only claiming a part of the estate, they may do so by filing a simplified proceeding, therefore avoiding probate.

-Once you have determined you have to go through probate, the following steps have to be followed:
+Once you have determined you have to go through probate, you must do the following:

-1. If the deceased left a will, the person who the will was left with has to file it with the court within thirty (30) days of death.
-A copy of the will is also sent to a person named in the will as an executor.
-If the person cannot be found or is unavailable, then the copy is sent to a named beneficiary in the will.
+1. If the deceased left a will, you must file it with the court within 30 days of death.
+Also, whoever has possession of the original will must send a copy to the person named an executor.
+If this person cannot be found or is unavailable, then you must send a copy of the will to all beneficiaries.

 2. File the proper forms to start a probate case.

-Once the probate case is started by filing, the court clerk sets a date for the case to be heard.
-The person who filed the case must then make sure that notice is sent to anyone with an interest or right to a part of the deceased’s property.
-The person filing the case must also have notice published in a newspaper that is generally circulated.
+Once the personal representative files the probate petition, the court clerk sets a hearing date for the case.
+The person filing the case must make sure they send notice of the probate filing to anyone with an interest or right to a part of the deceased’s property.
+Additionally, the representative must have notice published in a local newspaper of general circulation.

-After a judge reviews the case, he appoints someone to take care of distributing the assets and paying the debts, this person is called an administrator or an executor.
-The executor or administrator gathers information on the estate’s property and debts, and the court determines how it will be divided.
-After the court reviews the distributions, they discharge the executor or administrator from their duties.
-If all debts have been paid and all property remaining has been properly distributed, then the case is over.
+After a judge reviews the case, they appoint someone called an administrator or executor to distribute assets and pay debts.
+This person gathers information about the estate’s property and debts, and the court determines how it will be divided.
+Then, after the court reviews the distributions, they discharge the executor or administrator from their duties.
+Finally, the case ends once all debts are paid and property properly distributed.